What is the Lyngdorf MP-60?

 Once RoomPerfect has measured the initial focus position, it tells you to keep taking measurements from random locations in the room, at various heights and with the mic pointing in different directions (up, down, sideways) until the system has built up a complete acoustical picture of the room.
 Lyngdorf refers to this as ‘room knowledge’, and for optimal results you should keep taking measurements until it reaches 95%.
 You can then take two final measurements close to the boundary walls to give the system a final ‘look’ at the sonic environment, resulting in a final room knowledge of 98%.

-RoomPerfect is designed to ensure the subs are seamlessly integrated with the other speakers in the system, creating a tight and responsive foundation off bass.
+RoomPerfect is designed to ensure the subs are seamlessly integrated with the other speakers in the system, creating a tight and responsive foundation of bass.
 The calibration process produces Focus and Global settings: the first is optimised for the main listening position; while the second is designed to ensure those who aren't sat at the sweet spot can still enjoy a superior sonic experience.
 You can cycle through Focus, Global and Bypass to compare the before and after impact of RoomPerfect on your system.

 Lyngdorf’s approach to room correction doesn’t go for the graphical representation favoured by other systems.
 However, it does provide the opportunity to adjust the 'voicing' (as Lyngdorf calls it) using pre-loaded curves that amplify or attenuate certain frequencies.
 You can also create your own voicing equaliser filters according to personal preference.
-After some experimentation I preferred using the Neutral settings, but it could be a useful features of others.
+After some experimentation I preferred using the Neutral settings, but it could be a useful feature for others.

 While RoomPerfect is amazingly user-friendly, it’s also quite a time-consuming process.
 It took me over two hours from start to finish, with over ten different random mic positions, but when you consider I was measuring for 13 speakers and two subwoofers it was never going to be quick.
 Right, that’s enough theory, the real question is how does the MP-60 and RoomPerfect sound?